400-Level Courses

 Prerequisite(s): ENG 271 and 6 hours of 300-level literature courses or instructor permission

-Satisfies the ethics and general education requirement(s): Ethics and Writing Intensive
+Satisfies the following general education requirement(s): Ethics and Writing Intensive

 Course typically offered: Alternate years